About this site

 Some items of legislation are large, particularly the "whole" or PDF versions, and may be slow to download.

 The final form and content of legislation is a matter for Parliament or, in the case of Legislative Instruments, the person or body responsible for making the Legislative Instruments.
 There are therefore some instances where the Parliamentary Counsel Office is unable to publish legislation (including Bills and Supplementary Order Papers) in a form that fully complies with the Standards.
-Two examples where compliance with the Standards cannot be achieved are:

 If you come across any accessibility issues, please Contact us.

 There is no copyright in New Zealand Acts, Bills, or Legislative Instruments (see section 27 of the Copyright Act 1994).
 There may be copyright in certain types of Other Instruments linked to from this website—check with the document's publisher.
 All Acts, Bills, Supplementary Order Papers, and Legislative Instruments featured on this website may be reproduced free of charge in any format or media without requiring specific permission.